 So revise your pace expectations to still be running at the end of the race.
 Check your pacing chart here.

 Make it a game by keeping your heart rate under a certain ceiling.
 If you normally run at 150 beats a minute, try to stay under 140, regardless of pace.
+If you know your heart rate zones, perhaps drop down one zone when it’s super hot.
 Heart rate is more variable in the heat, but it will force you to run a bit slower than you normally would.

 Test out surviving the heat in one of the best marathons in the US.